 If customers who churn are at one end of the spectrum (the bad end), customers who are delighted are at the other end (the good end).

 And similarly to dissatisfied customers who give you a double whammy, delighted customers can give you a double win!
 Not only will you continue to get revenue from a satisfied customer, but there’s every chance that customer will actively push other prospects your way.
+Investing in customer training is the key to unlocking this level of satisfaction.

 Providing training can help delight customers and drive additional customers to you.
 Let your existing customers be your best marketing tool!